Updated: Feb 1

-This post contains affiliate links and I get paid for purchases through these links
+This post contains affiliate links and I get paid a small commission for purchases through these links

 Welcome to the "new normal" these days with Covid-19.
 It's been a strange couple of months going through all of the changes with this virus.
 One of the major things I kept hearing about in early March was that there was a limited supply of masks available to help people stay safe.